dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-github-actions.md

 ---
-title: Deploy a pipeline
+title: Deploy with GitHub Actions
-description: How to deploy a pipeline
+description: How to deploy a pipeline with GitHub Actions
-keywords: [how to, deploy a pipeline]
+keywords: [how to, deploy a pipeline, github actions]
 ---

-# Deploy a pipeline
+# Deploy a pipeline with GitHub Actions

-Before you can deploy a pipeline, you will need to 1) [install dlt](../reference/installation.mdx),
+Before you can deploy a pipeline, you will need to 1) [install dlt](../../reference/installation.mdx),
-2) [create a pipeline](./create-a-pipeline.md), and 3) sign up for a [GitHub](https://github.com) account,
+2) [create a pipeline](../create-a-pipeline.md), and 3) sign up for a [GitHub](https://github.com) account,
 since you will be deploying using [GitHub Actions](https://github.com/features/actions).

 ## Add your `dlt` project directory to GitHub